Harry-Gardiner/Pokedex/README.md

 RESTful Pokemon API <https://pokeapi.co/>

-GET requests will be made the to API.
+GET requests will be made the to API. # Pokedex